trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <h1 align="center"><b><i>☷ Installing OS Image To SDcard ☷</b></i> </h1>

-This tutorial is based on Raspberry Pi OS 32bit, but you can use any 32bit linux <a href="https://github.com/thibmaek/awesome-raspberry-pi#os-images"><b>operating system</b></a> you prefer if you know what you are doing.
+This tutorial is based on Raspberry Pi OS (32bit or 64bit), but you can use any linux <a href="https://github.com/thibmaek/awesome-raspberry-pi#os-images"><b>operating system</b></a> you prefer if you know what you are doing.

 Raspberry Pi OS comes in Desktop and Lite versions(I use lite).
 You can set Raspberry Pi up with a monitor/keyboard/mouse, or set it up “headlessly” from a terminal.